Pattern Planning

 As the high-fidelity designs were produced, I planned the structure of my pattern library using Trello.
 During development, the project team was able to use my patterns Trello board as a reference for what was going to be built, what had been completed, and what was still being worked on.

-On this project, we used the Trello board to help with release planning — patterns were labeled with release groups to allow the project management team to track which patterns would be completed during which time frame.
+On this project, we used the Trello board to help with release planning patterns were labeled with release groups to allow the project management team to track which patterns would be completed during which time frame.

 Future Flexible

 The TAMU Engineering designs showed a lot of different page header treatments for H1s.
-It was important to me to prioritize keeping this pattern simple, despite the level of variation it needed.
-Two scheme options, a simplified layout option, and lots of possible child elements provide the pattern with a lot of flexibility.
+It was important that there be one pattern to render these, despite the level of variation they needed.

-The TAMU Engineering library also supports a flexible grid layout, which can be used to highlight a collection of items in squares.
+The TAMU Engineering library also supports a flexible grid component, which can be used to highlight a collection of items in squares.
 The designs only show a handful of layouts, but the goal for the component was to allow the client to build any kind of grid, with any combination of items.

 Grids are made up of grid blocks, a special molecule specifically created to build the grids.
 Grid blocks have several size and content options.
-Thanks to the flexible child blocks, the grid itself only has to be responsible for containing the blocks — not their individual styles.
+Thanks to the flexible child blocks, the grid itself only has to be responsible for containing the blocks not their individual styles.

 Again, the result is a simple component that provides a lot of options.
 According to our integration partner, the grids were very easy to integrate thanks to the basic markup and modular construction.